IBM/iot-mic-sts-ifttt-slack/steps/iot.md

 # Internet of Things Platform

-The Watson IoT Platform will play multiple roles by taking in the audio and delivering it back, and by sending commands and receiving topics from a hardware device.
+The Watson IoT Platform will play multiple roles in this pattern, by taking in the audio and delivering it back, and by sending commands and receiving topics from a hardware device.
 The published topic will carry out a sentence with it based on a previously sent command.
+MQTT made it easy to build a communication between the Node-RED, IoT Platform and the device.

 ![](../img/iot-service-catalog.png)